---

 });

-then adding the arguments of the console.log
+then adding the arguments of the `console.log` to the `pushToLogs` node.
+When we

 return this new node, the code transformation is complete.

-Evaluating async code is a bit tricky since we won't get the output of the code right away.
-What we do in this case is transform the code to make it synchronous.
-For evaluating the output, these are the information we need:
+Evaluating async code is a bit tricky since we won't get the output of the code

-We will transform the code in such a way that these information are available to us.
-Let's see how the code is transformed in the following cases:
+We will transform the code in such a way that this information are available to

 In this case the function that needs to be executed after the specified timeout

 is executed inline.
-And the delay value is just added to the logsAggregator
+And the delay value is just added to the `logsAggregator`

 for record keeping.
 There will be no delay in the evaluation.

-We do the same for setInterval
+We do the same for `setInterval`.

-In both the cases we evaluate the function "inline" and then compare the console.log outputs.
+In both the cases we evaluate the function "inline" and then compare the

-What if we want an exercise involving clearTimeout
+What if we want an exercise involving `clearTimeout` ?
+We simply add

-to the logsAggregator
+`Timeout cleared` to the `logsAggregator`.

 Without going too much in details, to evaluate Promises all we did was move the

-code in similar style.
+We handle `async/await` code in a similar style.

-What happens in case of promise chaining?
+What happens in the case of promise chaining?

-to the function that the first then
+body of `then` is passed as `resolveFn` to the function that the first `then`

 returns.
 This can go multiple levels based on the chaining.

 Want to see code evaluation in action.
-Checkout this question from our JavaScript course.
+Checkout

 Interested to know more about NeetoCourse?
-Follow @NeetoCourse to see what we're up to.
+Follow